camilleplays/Imsec_labs/TpBiometry/README.md

 ![EER curve](image_rapport/ex4_pB_bis.jpg)

-the best identification rate is 20% and the optimal number of eigenfaces to obtain it is 12.
+The best identification rate is 20% and the optimal number of eigenfaces to obtain it is 12.

-by comparing the two identification rate curves, we can observe that when we enroll images in a bigger space, we need less eigenfaces in order to get the best identification rate.
+By comparing the two identification rate curves, we can observe that when we enroll images in a bigger space, we need less eigenfaces in order to get the best identification rate.